-For US Shameless fans, there can only be one Frank Gallagher and that is the deadbeat dad portrayed by William H. Macy.
+For U.S. Shameless fans, there can only be one Frank Gallagher: the deadbeat dad portrayed by William H. Macy.
 However, across the pond it’s a totally different story as the original show of the same name was based in a Manchester estate and saw the beer-guzzling f-up portrayed by David Threlfall.

 Either way, both versions of the show succeeded in creating a long-running comedy drama that centered on the single father as he dragged up his six children who had to learn to take care of themselves while he spent his days drinking and / or in search of misadventures.
 Both are worth a bingewatch.